DNSSEC-Provisioning/music/PROCESSES.md

 implementation done (multi-signer-controller).
 There are several observations to be made regarding the adaptions:

-1. The draft is writter from the POV of a zone being under the control of a "multi signer group" and then a signer typically joins the group or leaves the group.
+1. The draft is written from the POV of a zone being under the control of a "multi signer group" and then a signer typically joins the group or leaves the group.
 Once the changes needed to deal with the new set of signers is complete the process is done and an end state